International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/RulesOfProcedure/rules-of-procedure.md

   * a. the evaluation item with an indication of all relevant locations;
   * b. the IDS certification criteria in the applicable version;
   * c. these procedural rules as the procedural regulation governing evaluation and certification;
-  * d. the evaluation contract (scope of the evaluation, location of the evaluation, planned evaluation duration, evaluation report) including a statement of the Trust Level applied for by the Applicant;
+  * d. the evaluation contract (scope of the evaluation, location of the evaluation, planned evaluation duration, evaluation report) including a statement of the Trust and Assurance Level applied for by the Applicant;
   * e. the Applicant\'s obligations to cooperate.

 *In the case of Component Certification, the description of the evaluation item shall specify in particular which components the component comprises.*